 What is ISME.

-- ISME stands for International Council for Music Education.
+- ISME stands for International Society for Music Education.

 - ISME is affiliated to the International Music Council and UNESCO.

 - ISME has members in more than ninety countries.